daronphang/programming-resources/networking/protocols/layer7/HTTP/HTTP3.md

 UDP doesn't require a handshake to start sending data; however, QUIC has introduced its own handshake mechanism for security.

-QUIC combines both transport and cryptographic handshakes in its connection establishment process i.e. integrated handshake.
+QUIC **combines both transport and cryptographic handshakes** in its connection establishment process i.e. integrated handshake.
 It reduces the number of round trips required to establish a secure connection.

-QUIC enables 0-RTT (round trip time) connection establishment in certain situations, which can significantly reduce latency when connecting to a previously visited server.
+QUIC enables **0-RTT** connection establishment in certain situations, which can significantly reduce latency when connecting to a previously visited server.

 <img src="../../../assets/QUIC-handshake.png">